tuftsceeo/EV3Thoughts/README.md

 Summer 2019-2020
 Main Contributors: Lily Zhang, Mohammed Emun

+**UPDATES: should currently edit and push to LegoEd branch!**

+Notes on running Micropython from terminal:
+ *To start REPL: brickrun -r --  pybricks-micropython
+ *To exit REPL: Ctrl-d
+ *To run program: brickrun -r --  pybricks-micropython “programName.py”
+ *Can also run regular python by starting python interpreter

 This Unity project visualizes EV3 sensor data published from an EV3 run with EV3DEV.

 The project is currently using **MQTT** to publish data to a public broker.
 Can be adjusted to use **REST APIs** to publish data to Thingworx Composer instead - see files below (**will need a Composer account**).